 “We’ve built REV for older foster youth just starting out.
 It gives them a positive mindset and shows them that the foster system they grew up in doesn’t define who they can to be as adults.”— Alyssa Kennedy, Foster Success’ Director of Strategic Partnerships

-For $400, one qualified 16-23-year-old foster youth comes to a one-day session in Mindset or Launch a Career.
+Qualified 16-23-year-old foster youth come to a one-day session in Mindset or Launch a Career.

 Foster youth can struggle to understand their place in the world.
 Without much social support and few professional connections, foster youth may feel relegated to minimum-wage food service or retail jobs for their entire lives.

 Mindset changes that.
 This 3-hour course helps inspire and improve self-efficacy.

 Launch a Career helps foster youth make connections and skill-up

 The 9-hour Launch a Career session helps young people improve their communication, interviewing, resume writing, and other soft skills.
 Participants learn about job opportunities available to them and get help establishing their own personal brand.

 REV helps employers overcome a tight labor market and participants build professional connections

 Employers facing tight labor markets need a new source of talented, young, aspiring workers.
 With REV, you’ll have a stable way to address workforce shortages and employ people under the age of 24.